-- 24) Basically, in light of the fact that Congressman Fuenches was totally exhausted by his last campaign, there was an expectation on the part of the voters that he would not reduplicate his effort to achieve office in government again. - 25) My sister, who is employed as a nutritionist at the University of Michigan, recommends the daily intake of megadoses of Vitamin C.
+- 1) Basically, in light of the fact that Congressman Fuenches was totally exhausted by his last campaign, there was an expectation on the part of the voters that he would not reduplicate his effort to achieve office in government again. - Basically, in light of the fact that (because) Congressman Fuenches was totally exhausted by his last campaign, there was an expectation on the part of the voters (voters expected) that he would not reduplicate his effort to achieve office in government (run for office) again. - 2) My sister, who is employed as a nutritionist at the University of Michigan, recommends the daily intake of megadoses of Vitamin C. - My sister, who is employed as a nutritionist at the University of Michigan, recommends the daily intake of megadoses of Vitamin C daily.